 Member of the following groups or directories.

-I am a regular photographic contributor to Nineteen Months.
+She is a regular photographic contributor to Nineteen Months.